opendatateam/udata-search-service/README.md

 A search service for udata.
 The idea is to have search service separated from the udata MongoDB.
-The indexation update is made using real-time messages with Kafka.
+The indexation update is made using real-time HTTP messages.

 See the following architecture schema:
 ![Udata Search Service architecture schema](docs/udata-search-service-schema.png "Udata Search Service architecture schema")